shivasuryan-vummidi/--Q_Q--/README.md

 Instance Variables
 - `ArrayList<T> data` //Stores an ArrayList of object Type T

-Methods (from PriorityQueue<T>)
+Methods from PriorityQueue<T>
-'void add(T x)` //Adds an item to this priority queue 'boolean isEmpty()` //Returns true if this stack is empty, otherwise returns false 'T peekMin()` //Returns the smallest item stored in this priority queue without removing it 'T removeMin()` //Removes and returns the smallest item stored in this priority queue.
+- `void add(T x)` //Adds an item to this priority queue
+- `boolean isEmpty()` //Returns true if empty
+- `T peekMin()` //Returns the smallest item stored in this priority queue without removing it
+- `T removeMin()` //Removes and returns the smallest item stored in this priority queue.

 # HelpDesk.java - not Finished